 Learning a Craft – A Step Beyond DIY

 Learning how to do simple DIY jobs around the home doesn’t take a lot of time to master – most of the time because there’s not a whole lot to learn.
 As long as you are a good enough aim with a hammer, have a good amount of common sense to get you past knocking through wires and pipes and know how to lock in a drill head, you should be set to go.
-That’s the basics of DIY, and as far as getting yourself kitted out for it goes, you won’t have to do much.
+That’s the basics of DIY, and as far as getting yourself kitted out for it goes, you won’t have to do much. as it’s easy to find sledge hammers by Fiskars drills and almost anything else you may need online.
 However, there may come a point where you want to take it a step further and move on to bigger and better things – bolder things – to help complete your home.
-This is where you may want to cinsider taking things a step beyond DIY and begin learning a craft.
+This is where you may want to consider taking things a step beyond DIY and begin learning a craft.

 There’s a lot that can be covered by the umbrella term of metalwork.
 The main things that you will need to learn are welding and fabrication, but most of the basics are covered online until you have to get down to the real nitty-gritty; for instance, you can learn to weld with this free guide.
 It’s extremely handy to learn how to do if you have something metal that’s falling apart – perhaps a rusty part of a lawnmower that simply needs putting back on.
 Once you have the tools required and know the basics, that’s all you need to learn how to do.